cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/README.md

    - keypoint 2
    ::::::
    ```
+2. Remove the double quotes of the question, objectives and keypoints.
 2. Find all `{: .callout}`, `{: .challenge}`, `{: .testimonial}` etc tags and and removed the preceeding `> ` for the block and change them to

    ```